microsoft/pxt-common-packages/scripts/font-compiler/README.md

-# Font "editor"
+# Font compiler and decompiler

-The `font-editor.js` script converts between two textual representations of bitmap fonts, one of which is compact and the other one is human readable and easy to edit using a regular text editor.
+The `font-compiler.js` script converts between two textual representations of bitmap fonts, one of which is compact and the other one is human readable and easy to edit using a regular text editor.